 - Lack of smoking cessation workers in rural areas, most of them are working in urban areas.

 - Data collection techniques are not appropriate to gather the relevant information to allowing the assessment of the real number of quitters during the collection period.
-For instance, if a smoker quit during the period but smoked during the period, she would still be labelled as a ‘smoking’.
+For instance, if a smoker smoked at the start of the recording period (e.g. say first 2 months in a 1 year recording period) but then did not smoke for the rest of the period (e.g. final 10 months in the year), she would still be labelled as a ‘smoking’, but in reality, she is no longer a smoker.
 This has the effect of underreporting the real percentage of women who quit smoking during the data collection period.

 - There is no data collected pertaining to the reduction or increase in smoking which would otherwise be useful in evaluating the effectiveness of the program.